X-lab2017/oss101/Assignments/Assignment-typo.md

 Your followup doesn't have to be long and involved; a simple "Howdy --- it was a failed network cable!
 Thanks, everyone. - Bill" would be better than nothing.
 In fact, a short and sweet summary is better than a long dissertation unless the solution has real technical depth.
 Say what action solved the problem, but you need not replay the whole troubleshooting sequence.

 For problems with some depth, it is appropriate to post a summary of the troubleshooting history.
 Describe your final problem statement.
-Describe what worked as a solution, and indicat avoidable blind alleys *after that*.
+Describe what worked as a solution, and indicate avoidable blind alleys *after that*.
 The blind alleys should come after the correct solution and other summary material, rather than turning the follow-up into a detective story.
 Name the names of people who helped you; you'll make friends that way.

 Besides being courteous and informative, this sort of followup will help others searching the archive of the mailing-list/newsgroup/forum to know exactly which solution helped you and thus may also help them.

 Last, and not least, this sort of followup helps everybody who assisted feel a satisfying sense of closure about the problem.
 If you are not a techie or hacker yourself, trust us that this feeling is very important to the gurus and experts you tapped for help.
 Problem narratives that trail off into unresolved nothingness are frustrating things; hackers itch to see them resolved.
-The goodwill that scratching that itch earns you will bevery, very helpful to you next time you need to pose a question.
+The goodwill that scratching that itch earns you will be very, very helpful to you next time you need to pose a question.

 Consider how you might be able to prevent others from having the same problem in the future.
 Ask yourself if a documentation or FAQ patch would help, and if the answer is yes send that patch to the maintainer.